linagora/linid-im-api-corelib/docs/plugins/create-task-plugin.md

-# Creating a Task Plugin
+# Creating a Task Plugin for Identity Manager API

-This guide shows how to implement a **Task Plugin** for the Directory Manager API using `dm-api-core`.
+This guide shows how to implement a **Task Plugin** for the Identity Manager API using `linid-im-api-corelib`.

 Task plugins allow you to define logic that will be executed **before or after** specific entity lifecycle phases (e.g., create, update, delete).